ThereforeGames/blora_for_kohya/README.md

 This tool is adapted from B-LoRA's `inference.py`.

-You only need to set up at least one of these arguments:
+You only need to set up one argument:

-- `--content_lora`: Path to a `safetensors` file to include the content blocks from, presumably the combined LoRA you trained with kohya.
+- `--loras`: Path(s) to one or more `safetensors` files to extract the blocks from.
+Most likely, you want to set this to the combined B-LoRA you trained with kohya.
-- `--style_lora`: Path to a `safetensors` file to include the style blocks from.

-The script will output your final `model.safetensors` to the same directory.
+Additional optional arguments are available:

+- `--traits`: A list of traits to filter from your LoRAs, in the same order as the LoRAs.
+Defaults to `content`.
+Check the included `blora_traits.json` for supported traits.
+- `--alphas`: A list of alpha values to scale the LoRAs, in the same order as the LoRAs.
+Defaults to `1.0`, or full strength.
+- `--output_path`: The save location of the sliced-up LoRA.
+Defaults to `model.safetensors` in the same directory as this script.
+- `--debug`: Print some diagnostic information to the console.

 ## Notes on Lycoris presets